kreynoldsf5/pyASEexercises/README.md

 These exercises will focus on creating HTTP requests in Python.
 We'll build upon this exercise for our JavaScript review next week.

 I've written a small web server with a database backend (mongoDB) in Python (~50 lines).
-The [app](./WebServer/app.py) is packaged in two docker containers and can be easily built/run on any docker host.
+The [app](./WebServer/app.py) is packaged in two docker containers and can be easily built/run on any docker host if you want to experiment with it later.

 The webserver will respond in accordance to this table: